Adoption tax credit: What the GOP tax bill means to parents and kids

 Kendra and Mike Taylor, who live outside Nashville, have spent years determined to give children a chance.

 They married nine years ago and, as devout Mormons, have always believed having a family was part of Heavenly Father's plan.
-For three years, they tried to have children to no avail.
-They grappled with the pain of not walking the path they'd imagined but found comfort in their faith.
-God had something else in mind for them: adoption.
+For years, they've tried to have children to no avail.
+They've grappled with the pain of not walking the path they imagined and found comfort in their faith.
+God has something else in mind for them: adoption.

 For a year and a half, they've been on a journey to adopt siblings from foster care.
 They've seen on the adoption websites how siblings separate, how the oldest children often get left behind, and their hearts couldn't take it.